 Strengthening

-MISSION AI is developing a voluntary minimum standard for artificial intelligence that strengthens the reliability and trustworthiness of AI applications.
+MISSION AI is developing a voluntary quality standard guideline for artificial intelligence (AI) that strengthens the reliability and trustworthiness of AI applications and systems.

-1. What is the content of the MISSION KI minimum standard based on?
+1. What is the foundation of the MISSION KI Quality Standard based on?

 1.1 — Values